A man talking to two women at a table

 UNLV Anthem Scholars

-In 2021, the Anthem Nevada Scholars Program was established in collaboration with the Nevada Minority Health and Equity Coalition to help the UNLV School of Public Health create a pipeline of culturally and linguistically diverse individuals who are committed to becoming outstanding public health and healthcare professionals in our community.
-This initiative aims to identify and support the best and brightest public health students to tackle Southern Nevada’s most critical challenges.
+In collaboration with the UNLV School of Public Health, the Anthem Nevada Scholars Program strives to reimagine the distinctive roles schools of public health play in creating a pipeline of individuals who are committed to becoming outstanding public health and healthcare professionals in our community.
+This unique initiative is designed to identify and support the best and brightest public health students from across the globe to tackle Southern Nevada’s most critical challenges.
+Students will be chosen to secure coveted internships in 5 key domains based on the Social Determinants of Health (SDOH):

 Contact